Evan-KR/iOS-Portfolio/README.md

 ## INTRODUCTION
 Hello!
-My name is Evan Ristani, and I'm currently a senior at EPHS.
+My name is Evan Ristani, and I'm currently a senior at Eden Prairie High School.
 My main interest in computer science is the opportunity it offers to combine my other passions for art, animation, and music together to create new forms of media.

 # Computer Science Projects